campudus/tableaux/GETTING_STARTED.md

 "2017-10-01T13:37:42.000Z"
 ```

-Another primitive data type is `boolean`.
+Another primitive data type is `boolean` for simple flags.
+For example if an entity of your data "uses X" or "has Y".

 ```
 // boolean example
 true
 ```

-### Higher data types
+### Complex data types

 #### `multi-language` and `multi-country`

-As described above primitive data types can be used in combination with the `languageType` `language` or `country`.
-The `languageType` is defined for each column.
+Primitive data types can be used in combination with the `"languageType": "language"` or `"languageType": "country"` in each column.
 Here is an example of a multi-language column definition:

 ```
 {